gchux/cloud-run-tcpdump/README.md

      -    When troubleshooting is complete, deploy a new Revision without the `tcpdump` sidecar to completely disable it.

--    While it is true that [Cloud Storage volume mounts](https://cloud.google.com/run/docs/configuring/services/cloud-storage-volume-mounts) is available in prevew, GCSFuse is used instead to minimize the required configuration to deploy a Revision instrumented with the `tcpdump` sidecar.
+-    While it is true that [Cloud Storage volume mounts](https://cloud.google.com/run/docs/configuring/services/cloud-storage-volume-mounts) is an available built in feature of Cloud Run, GCSFuse is used instead to minimize the required configuration to deploy a Revision instrumented with the `tcpdump` sidecar.

      >    **NOTE**: this is also the reason why the base image for the `tcpdump` sidecar is `ubuntu:22.04` and not something lighter like `alpine`.
 GCSFuse pre-built packages are only available for Debian and RPM based distributions.